 As has been mentioned above, Apple doesn’t monitor customer transactions.
-Moreover, the use of Device Account Numbers versus the credit card data makes the transaction even more private as merchants do not see the shopper’s personal information (name, surname) and other details, such as the billing address.
-When you use Apple Pay, information is stored only for troubleshooting, fraud prevention, and regulatory purposes.
+Moreover, the use of Device Account Numbers versus credit card data makes the transaction even more private as merchants do not see the shopper’s personal information (name, surname) and other details, such as the billing address.
+When you use Apple Pay, information is stored only for troubleshooting, ecommerce fraud prevention, and regulatory purposes.

 According to the Baymard Institute, an ecommerce website can get a 35% increase in conversion rate through a better checkout experience.
 Apple Pay is one of the easiest and most efficient ways to make mobile checkout experience as smooth as possible.
 If your payment gateway still doesn’t support this mobile wallet, it’s high time to consider switching.

 There are two ways in which you can integrate Apple Pay into the website as a Magento payment option.
 First, you can configure out-of-the-box Magento payment gateways — like Stripe or Braintree — that accept Apple Pay natively.
 Second, you may search and add a corresponding Magento extension after verifying it’s compatible with your store in particular.